cbteeple/pressure_controller_docs/docs/ros-driver/basic-tutorial.md

 *Note that you don't need to include the file extension ".yaml'*

-## Prepare to Run the Pressure Controller
-To begin running the pressure controller, use the following command:

-`roslaunch pressure_controller_ros bringup.launch profile:=YOUR_CONFIG_PROFILE`

-In the "**config**" folder of the "**pressure_control_ros**" package, you can set up hardware configurations. the "*DEBUG.yaml*" configuration is a good place to start.

-*Note that you don't need to include the file extension ".yaml'*

 ## Run Trajectories Manually
 1. Make sure you have started the pressure control interface: